nishshanka-lakshan/jmol_movie/README.md

-# 🧪 Molden MO Movie Script
+# JMOL movie generator

 A simple **Jmol** automation script for generating **molecular orbital (MO) animation frames** from `.molden` files.
-This tool is ideal for visualizing orbital evolution, such as the real-time evolution of electron dynamics.
+This tool is ideal for visualizing orbital evolution.

-## 🎬 Overview
+## Overview

 This script:
 - Loads a `.molden` file containing molecular orbital data